postgresml/postgresml/pgml-cms/blog/our-migration-from-aws-to-gcp-with-minimal-downtime.md

 ---
 description: >-
-  The story of how we moved terabytes of real time data between cloud providers with minimal downtime.
+  Lessons learned from moving terabytes of real time data between cloud providers.
 featured: false
 tags: [engineering]
 ---

-# Our migration from AWS to GCP
+# Our migration from AWS to GCP with minimal downtime

 <div align="left">